theta360developers/plugin-guide/docs/index.md

 ![](img/setup/plugin-find-apk.png)

-## Getting a THETA V Plugin “Development Camera”
+## Putting Your THETA V into “Developer Mode”

 Normal THETA V cameras are not enabled for the development of plugins.
-As of April 13, 2018, the THETA V plugin development cameras are in closed beta.
+As of April 30, 2018, the THETA V plugin development process is in closed beta.
 To discuss your plugin project, you can contact Ricoh directly or you can also contact the independent developer community at [http://theta360.guide](http://theta360.guide) and they can forward your request to the appropriate people at Ricoh.
 Alternately, you can send an email to Jesse Casman at jcasman@oppkey.com for more information.
-The number of development cameras are very limited.
 Please understand that only a small number of requests can be fulfilled.

 ## USB cable connection between THETA V and development workstation